maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 (megahit-env) [mrk143@m12-controller vs2-]$ wc -l votu_seeds.txt
 41 votu_seeds.txt

+Note-- wc -l votu_seeds.txt initially returned 42 because the file had a header line.
+We edited the file with nano to remove the header.
 # 3/24/26
 # Goal: Evaluate genome quality and measure abundance
+Viral contigs in environmental metagenomes are often incomplete, chimeric, or contain host DNA (proviruses or phages integrated into bacterial chromosomes).
+CheckV addressed this by :
+- estimating completeness by comparing each contig to a database of complete viral genomes using amino-acid identity and alignment coverage.
+- detecting and trimming host regions from proviruses (using gene content, GC content, and other signals).
+- identifying closed/complete genomes by looking for terminal repeats
+- assigning quality tiers: complete, high quality (over 90% complete), medium quality (50-90%), low quality (less than 50%) or undetermined
+input: our vOTU representative sequences from the clustering step.
 # Checkv.
 - completeness, contamination, and provirus trimming
 - Viral contigs can be partial, chimeric, or include host DNA.
 CheckV evaluates the quality of each viral contig and removes host segments from proviruses.